 LM: CoLaw is a coworking space for lawyers.
 It seems as if coworking spaces have gone from a trend to more of a professional lifestyle choice.
 Do you find that this concept resonates more with millennial lawyers?

-KP: CoLaw is a business making coworking spaces more accessible, more economical, and more conducive for lawyers.
-From a workspace perspective, one CoLaw subscription allows a lawyer to access multiple private offices in multiple coworking spaces with first-come, first served conference room bookings.
+KP: CoLaw is a business that makes coworking spaces more accessible, more economical, and more conducive for lawyers.
+From a workspace perspective, one CoLaw subscription allows a lawyer to access multiple private offices in multiple coworking spaces with first-come, first-served conference room bookings.
 We believe space, and access to it, is a time suck for lawyers.
 So we take care of it for them.
 That’s it.
 That easy.

 Choosing to locate a law practice in a coworking space is a response to at least the following market forces: (1) millennial and Gen Z lawyers place greater value on workspace as an experience; (2) economic realities are changing such companies of all sizes are looking at how to reduce their real estate footprint; and (3) clients, on average, view a lawyer’s overhead with increased scrutiny.
 In that context, the value of a “traditional” real estate solution—i.e., long term commercial lease—is less than it used to be.
 Ultimately, the wrong kind of workspace solution can be a constraining leash that inhibits growth.
 Lawyers are ready to be done with that.
 With those preferences, and faced with a new normal, more lawyers are choosing to locate their practices in coworking spaces.

 LM: Do you see firms and practitioners moving away from the traditional firm model?